-Navigating the Salary Cap is probably one of the more important tasks for any general manager to have.
+Navigating the salary cap is one of the more important tasks for any GM.
 Teams that can avert total cap chaos by walking the tightrope of inking players to deals that match their value (or compensate for future value without breaking the bank) remain successful.
 Those that don’t see struggles and front office changes.

 One Year Remaining, Non-Entry-Level